 Acute phase reactants in blood, such as erythrocyte sedimentation rate (ESR), C-reactive protein (CRP) and serum amyloid A (SAA), are markedly increased, even when the patient is well between episodes.
 Anaemia of chronic disease and increased numbers of white blood cells, especially neutrophils, may be detected.

-The dramatic efficacy of the biologic agent anakinra, an interleukin-1 receptor antagonist, has been demonstrated in a number of large clinical trials involving many patients with cryopyrin-associated periodic syndromes.
-However it has not been FDA-approved for use in these.
+The dramatic efficacy of the biologic agent anakinra, an IL-1 receptor antagonist, has been demonstrated in a number of large clinical trials involving many patients with cryopyrin-associated periodic syndromes.
 It is given as a daily subcutaneous injection, and local injection reactions (itching, swelling, redness) are the most common adverse effects.
-Anakinra is the standard of care for NOMID/CINCA despite the lack of FDA approval.
-The dose range varies: 0.5-1.5mg/kg/d for FCAS, up to 3.5 mg/kg/d for MWS and up to 10 mg/kg/d for severe NOMID/CINCA in infants.
+Anakinra is the standard of care for NOMID/CINCA and was approved by the FDA for this indication in 2013.
+The dose range varies: 0.5–1.5mg/kg/d for FCAS, up to 3.5 mg/kg/d for MWS and up to 10 mg/kg/d for severe NOMID/CINCA in infants.

 Note: anakinra is not registered or subsidised in New Zealand (March 2011).
 In other countries such as the USA and Europe, its registered indication is rheumatoid arthritis.

 A dramatic response is seen within hours to days of the injection for the daily symptoms (fevers, rash, headaches, joint pain, conjunctivitis) and acute phase reactants in blood.
-Improvement of long-term complications have also been reported in some patients with hearing loss, loss of vision, amyloidosis (kidney disease), growth retardation, but not the bone abnormalities or existing mental retardation seen in severe NOMID/CINCA.
-There is evidence to suggest that starting treatment in very young children may prevent or minimise longterm neurologic disability.
+Improvement of long-term complications have also been reported in some patients with hearing loss, loss of vision, amyloidosis (kidney disease), growth retardation, but not the bone abnormalities or existing intellectual disability seen in severe NOMID/CINCA.
+There is evidence to suggest that starting treatment in very young children may prevent or minimise long-term neurologic disability.

-It has been recommended that the long-acting anti-interleukin-1 agents in very young children should be used in conjunction with antibiotic prophylaxis and immunisation against Streptococcus pneumoniae and Haemophilus influenzae as for post-splenectomy.
+It has been recommended that the long-acting anti-IL-1 agents in very young children should be used in conjunction with antibiotic prophylaxis and immunisation against Streptococcus pneumoniae and Haemophilus influenzae as for post-splenectomy.

-Treatments that block the effect of interleukin-1beta have had a dramatic effect on the quality of life for sufferers of these rare cryopyrin-associated periodic syndromes.
+Treatments that block the effect of IL-1beta have had a dramatic effect on the quality of life for sufferers of these rare cryopyrin-associated periodic syndromes.